bozonx/stt-gateway-microservice/n8n-nodes-bozonx-stt-gateway-microservice/README.md

 }
 ```

 - Base URL comes from Credentials.
-It must include protocol (http/https) and the full path including `/api/v1`.
+It must include protocol (http/https).
+The `/api/v1` path is appended automatically by the node.
 - Authentication is configured in Credentials and supports None, Basic Auth, or Bearer Token.

 ### Example successful response (200)